 |Laura Lucia Prieto Godino - Post-doctoral Fellow

 Lucia obtained her B.A. from the Universidad Autonoma de Madrid, where she did her research thesis on olfactory processing in flies in the lab of Gonzalo Garcia de Polavieja.
 After a summer working on vision evolution in box jellyfish in the lab of Dan Nilsson at Lund University, she joined Michael Bate's group at the University of Cambridge for her PhD.
 During her PhD she studied the embryonic development of the Drosophila olfactory system, receiving her PhD in 2011.
 She was awarded a FEBS long-term post-doctoral fellowship to study the genetic basis of olfactory pathway evolution in Drosophila in our lab.
-She joined the lab in March 2012, and will establish her own laboratory at the The Francis Crick Institute in 2018.
+She joined the group in March 2012, and will establish her own laboratory at the The Francis Crick Institute in 2018.
+She was awarded the FENS EJN Young Investigator Prize 2018.
 Outside the lab, Lucia founded and runs TReND (Teaching and Research in Natural Sciences for Development) in Africa.

 |Kaan Mika - PhD Student

 Kaan obtained his Bachelors in Molecular Biology and Genetics from Istanbul Technical University in 2012, where he studied the effect of Nuclear Factor 1 family transcription factors on hind brain development under the supervision of Aslı Kumbasar.
 During his degree, he studied two semesters at Roskilde University where he worked on two independent projects under the supervision of Kim Furbo Rewitz and Birgit Koch, respectively.
 He then obtained his Masters in Molecular Biology and Genetics from Boğaziçi University in 2014 working in the laboratory of Arzu Çelik, where he focused on the development of the Drosophila olfactory system.
 He joined our lab as a visiting student in Jan 2015, working with Lucia Prieto.

 |Juan Antonio Sánchez Alcañiz - Post-doctoral Fellow